sharetribe/flex-docs/src/docs/cookbook/cookbook-manage/enable-login-as-user/index.md

 ---
-title: How to enable Login as user
+title: Enable Login as user
-slug: how-to-enable-login-as-user
+slug: enable-login-as-user
 updated: 2020-02-18
-category: guides
+category: cookbook-manage
 ingress:
   This article guides you how to take into use the Login as user feature that allows an operator to log into their marketplace as one of the